EmanuelCasta/injector_api/README.md

 from injector_api.dynamically import inject

 """
-  Always use the decorator with () - using only @inject will throw an error.
-For correct usage, employ @inject().
-When defining multiple services for an interface, use the format {interface:0}, where 0 corresponds to the first registered injection.
+  Use @inject() only when specifying the type of implementation.
+For correct usage, employ @inject() with the format {interface:0}, where 0 corresponds to the first registered injection.
+Without specifying the type of implementation, simply use @inject
 """

 @inject({IExampleService: 0})